johnsonekka/johnsonekka/README.md

 ## ⚡ Fun Fact

 Did you know?
-I love to explore new cuisines and try out different recipes in my free time!
+I love to explore to watch football highlights in my free time

 ---

-Feel free to customize this README file further to reflect your personality, experiences, and interests more accurately.
-Happy coding!